 Here’s an example.
 On a sign-up form, you can expect a user to perform one or more of these actions:

 You can use end-to-end testing to verify that all these actions work as a user might expect.

-End-to-end testing may sound comprehensive, but there are many other testing methods that you should use with it to create a robust continuous integration practice.
+End-to-end testing may sound comprehensive, but it’s only one part of a good testing strategy.
+There are many other testing methods that you should combine with it to create a robust continuous integration practice.
 Some other testing types you should consider:

 - Unit testing makes sure that every single component in a system works as expected.

 - Functional testing makes sure that the system gives the correct output for a particular input.

 - Integration testing combines individual software modules and tests them as a group.